-Ian Pearson chairs the Remuneration Committee together with Nigel McNair-Scott as the other member.
+Ian Pearson chairs the Remuneration Committee.

 Meetings are held at least once a year.
 The Remuneration Committee is responsible for advising on the remuneration policy for Directors and Senior Management only.

 The Remuneration Committee has responsibility for determining, within agreed terms of reference, the Group's policy on the remuneration of senior executives and specific remuneration packages for Executive Directors, including pension payments and compensation rights.